 Just how efficient of a system do you really need?

-2. How long do you plan on staying in your home?
+2. How long do you plan on staying in your home using your furnace brand?

 In general, it’s a good idea to opt for a more energy efficient system (at least 95% AFUE in the case of a furnace, and at least 16 SEER for an A/C).
 This will help not only while you remain in your home, but it’s also a good investment in the overall value of your home… just like installing high-end appliances in your kitchen after a remodeling, it never hurts to be able to show potential home buyers that you didn’t opt for the lowest quality items and finishes.